ogamel/adaptive_genome/research_notes.md

 - Is it closer between subfamilies (find hierarchies with common levels) - write code for it
 - Where I have "subunit" information, are the GERP results consistent with function of subunit
 - Families with common description e.g. "transporter", common name only differ in number TMEM##
+- If I add protein family info as another feature, can I better predict GERP?

 ### Data expansion
 - Whole human genome